 Can I use almond milk?

-Yes, you can use almond milk in place of the oat milk if you would like.
+Yes, you can use almond milk instead of oat milk if you like.
 You can also use 2% milk or cashew milk too.

 Are banana foster pancakes healthy?

 The term healthy is all relative, but I consider these banana foster pancakes to be healthy since we use oat milk, fresh bananas, and less butter and sugar than typical recipes.
 Also, the banana foster sauce only calls for four ingredients and uses maple syrup rather than brown sugar to sweeten it.

 Can I make banana foster sauce dairy free?

 This recipe calls for regular butter; however, if you are dairy-free, feel free to use vegan (dairy-free) butter.
 I love Earth Balance Vegan Butter Sticks.
 I do not recommend using margarine.

 What is the best griddle temperature for pancakes?

 The best griddle temperature for pancakes is around 375°F (190°C), which is medium heat.
 This temperature allows the pancakes to cook evenly without burning or sticking to the surface.
 To test if the griddle is ready, sprinkle a few drops of water on it.
 If the water sizzles and evaporates quickly, it indicates that the griddle is at the right temperature.
 Adjust the heat as needed to maintain this temperature throughout the cooking process.

 Yes, you can make pancakes without milk.
 You can use alternatives such as almond milk, soy milk, oat milk, or even water instead of milk in pancake recipes.
 The choice of alternative will affect the flavor and texture of the pancakes.